 - Human Factors Scientist

-There were about 257,900 jobs for Human Factors Engineer or Ergonomist in 2016 (in the United States).
+In 2016, there was an estimated number of 257,900 jobs in the United States for Human Factors Engineer or Ergonomist.
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Human Factors Engineer or Ergonomist by 2026.
 Due to new job openings and attrition, there will be an average of 19,700 job openings in this field each year.

 The states with the most job growth for Human Factors Engineer or Ergonomist are Nevada, Utah, and Alabama.
 Watch out if you plan on working in New Mexico, Vermont, or Maryland.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Human Factors Engineer or Ergonomist